Product life-cycle management (marketing)

 Product life-cycle management (PLM) is the succession of strategies by business management as a product goes through its life-cycle.
 The conditions in which a product is sold (advertising, saturation) changes over time and must be managed as it moves through its succession of stages.
+The economist Theodore Levitt referred to the concept in a 1965 Harvard Business Review article, where he observed that "most alert and thoughtful senior marketing executives", and even "a handful of uniquely cosmopolitan and up-to-date corporate presidents" were by then "familiar with the concept of the product life cycle" but needed to move forward in using it commercially.

 Goals

 The goals of product life cycle management (PLM) are to reduce time to market, improve product quality, reduce prototyping costs, identify potential sales opportunities and revenue contributions, maintain and sustain operational serviceability, and reduce environmental impacts at end-of-life.
 To create successful new products the company must understand its customers, markets and competitors.
-Product Lifecycle Management (PLM) integrates people, data, processes and business systems.
+PLM integrates people, data, processes and business systems.
 It provides product information for companies and their extended supply chain enterprise.
 PLM solutions help organizations overcome the increased complexity and engineering challenges of developing new products for the global competitive markets.

 Product life cycle

 The concept of product life cycle (PLC) concerns the life of a product in the market with respect to business/commercial costs and sales measures.
-The product life cycle proceeds through multiple phases, involves many professional disciplines, and requires many skills, tools and processes.
+The product life cycle proceeds through several phases, involves many professional disciplines, and requires many skills, tools and processes.
 PLC management makes the following three assumptions: